big-data-lab-umbc/Causality_Discovery_as_a_Service/README.md

 ## Data Driven Causality Discovery as a Service on Cloud via Web Server
-In ./Webserver folder, we provide
+In ./Webserver folder, we provide Lambda functions and steps of calling RESTful APIs for running causality on AWS automatically.